userfrosting/learn/04.installation/02.environment/01.native/01.requirements/docs.md

 | SMTP_USER     | *See below*              |
 | SMTP_PASSWORD | *See below*              |

-The *user* and *password* is unique to your Mailtrap inbox, and can be found in your Mailtrap account.
+The *user* and *password* are unique to your Mailtrap inbox, and can be found in your Mailtrap account.

 ## Optional Installation

 The next tools are not required in your local development environment to run UserFrosting.
-However you may be interested in installing them anyway, or on the instructions for them if they apply to you.
+However, you may be interested in installing them anyway; or the instructions may be helpful for those tools which apply to you.

 ### Git

 By default, MacOS and other Linux operating systems should come with git preinstalled.
 On MacOS, Apple also ships a binary package of Git with Xcode.
-It might not be required to install it manually.
+You may not need to install it manually.
 If you would like to update your version of git, you can do so with their [installer](https://git-scm.com/downloads).

 [notice=tip]If you're looking for a Git GUI and are working with Github, you might be interested in [Github Desktop](https://desktop.github.com).[/notice]

 ### Web Server Config

-As mentioned at the beginning of this page, it's not required to install a web server in your local stack, as we'll use the PHP Built-in Server.
-However, if you prefer to install Apache or Nginx, it's still possible to do so.
+As mentioned at the beginning of this page, it's not required to install a web server on your local stack, as we'll use the PHP Built-in Server.
+However, if you prefer to install Apache or Nginx, it's certainly possible to do so.

 To serve UserFrosting with a web server, you should configure your web server's document / web root to be the `/public` directory.
 The `index.php` in this directory serves as the front controller for all HTTP requests.